 Policies and Procedures

-We encourage you to consider the many choices Fairfield offers to spend a semester, a year, a month, or just a week abroad earning academic credit and gaining the kind of knowledge only an onsite experience can provide.
+We encourage you to consider the many choices Fairfield offers to spend a semester, a year, a month, or just a week abroad earning academic credit and graining the kind of knowledge only an onsite experience can provide.
 Fairfield's programs offer exceptional learning opportunities for you beyond the classroom including internships, community volunteer work, academic excursions, service-learning, and events that make your abroad experience enjoyable and meaningful.

 An overall GPA of 2.8 is required to study abroad for all programs including short-term and summer.
 Individual programs have their own criteria and may require higher GPAs.
 A student must be in good disciplinary standing with the Dean of Students at the time of application and participation.
 All students who wish to study abroad for a semester or year must submit an online application for their desired study abroad program.
 Applications will be due February 1st for students wishing to study abroad during the following academic year.
 Students studying in a non-English speaking country must take one course (3 credits) in the native language.
 Students with advanced language skills can choose to take a content course instructed in the native language to satisfy the language course requirement.